kitty-panics/markdown/docs/Rules-CN.md

-# 规则
+# Rules

-This document contains a description of all rules, what they are checking for, as well as an examples of documents that break the rule and corrected versions of the examples.
+This document contains a description of all rules, what they are checking for, as well as examples of documents that break the rule and corrected versions of the examples.
 Any rule whose heading is ~~struck through~~ is deprecated, but still provided for backward-compatibility.